October 19, 1923 - A Tragic Day For Waikino

 Police rushed to Waikino from Waihi and finally managed to talk Higgins into surrendering, taking him into custody and transporting him to the police cells in Waihi.

-The funeral for the two boys was said to be the biggest in the Waihi district.
-It took place on October 21 and the boys are buried in Waihi Cemetery.
-The hearse bearing the boys’ coffins was followed by several hundred, including the teachers and pupils of the Waihi and Waikino schools.
+The funeral for the two boys, where cherry blossom decorated the procession, was said to be the biggest in the Waihi district.
+The hearse bearing the boys’ coffins was followed by several hundreds, including the teachers and pupils of the Waihi and Waikino schools.
+The boys were laid to rest in Waihi Cemetery after the funeral on October 21, 1923.

 There are many accounts of the tragedy online, including newspaper reports from the time.